 Your Committee on Commerce and Consumer Protection, to which was referred H.B.
 No. 471, H.D.
 1, S.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO BEHAVIOR ANALYSTS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1539, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1539, H.D.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 471, H.D.
 1, S.D.
-1, and be referred to your Committee on Ways and Means.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 471, H.D.
+1, S.D.
+2.

 ROSALYN H. BAKER, Chair